cms-ml/documentation/content/general_advice/autoencoders/autoencoders.md

 Denoising autoencoders then must learn to undo the effect of the noise in the encoded/decoded data.
 The autoencoder is able to learn the structure of the probability density function of the data ($p_{\text{data}}$) as a function of the input variables ($x$) through this process ([Alain, Bengio][2a], [Bengio, et. al.][2b]).
 With this type of cost function, even overcomplete, high-capacity autoencoders can avoid learning the identity transformation.

-## History
-The idea of using neural networks for dimensionality reduction or feature learning dates back to the early 1990s.
-Autoencoders, or "autoassociative neural networks," were originally proposed as a nonlinear generalization of principle component analysis (PCA)[Kramer][3a].
-More recently, connections between autoencoders and latent variable models have brought these types of algorithms into the generative modeling space.

 ## Variational Autoencoders

 ## Applications in HEP